mblakew/lounge-lizard/README.md

 For hackers, you can also `npm install -g wey`.
 (Currently only Node.js 10.x is supported for running from source code.)

-Because only Node.js 10.x is supportedfrom running from source code, it is necessary to use a Node.js 10.x version to continue development of Lounge Lizard.
+Because only Node.js 10.x is supported when running the application from source code, it is necessary to use a Node.js 10.x version to continue development of Lounge Lizard.
 The development team used and recommends Node.js 10.9.0.

 ### Running application from source on Windows